ForwardFinancing/forwardfinancing.github.io/_posts/2019-02-07-partner-api-status-endpoint.md

 ## Getting Started
 The only things you'll need are:
-- The lead `id` you received when you first submitted your deal
+- The lead `id` you received when you first submitted your deal through our API
 - Your `api_key`

+Note that this status endpoint is only for deals submitted through our API.

 ### Authentication